Roger Clarke's Web-Site

 Each specific denial or consent is expressed in terms of specific attributes, which may define:

-3. The Pragmatic Metatheoretic Model (PMM)
+3. A Pragmatic Metatheoretic Model (PMM)

 As depicted in Figure 4, the Pragmatic Metatheoretical Model (PMM) distinguishes a Real World from an Abstract World.
 The Real World comprises Phenomena of two kinds, Things and Events, each of which have Properties.
 These can be sensed by humans and artefacts with varying reliability.
 Abstract Worlds are depicted as being created at two levels.
 The Conceptual Model level reflects the modeller's perception of Real World Phenomena.
 At this level, the notions of Entity and Identity correspond to the category Things, and Transaction to the category Events.
-Some key definitions are provided in Figure 5A.
+Figure 5A provides key definitions

 Figure 4: A Pragmatic Metatheoretical Model